Every day I’m proving how much I never needed him (Chaque jour, je le prouve… Nunca le necesité)

 Without some needy man, raging his life away

-All those young and old of whom I take care
+And all those young and old of whom I take care

 The animals I protect, the animals I feed